+Of Texas' 254 counties, 70 percent are considered rural.
+Yet, only 160 of the state's 600 hospitals are rural.
 Rural Texas hospitals have unique needs and challenges.
-They cover 85 percent of the state’s geography and provide access to routine and emergency health care for 15 percent of the state’s population.
+Although about 17 percent of Texas residents are without health insurance, the rate of uninsured is up to 20 to 25 percent in some rural counties.
 Compared with their urban counterparts, they serve a larger proportion of older and uninsured and publicly insured patients.

 More than 20 rural hospitals have closed since 2013--more than any other state, and a number of other rural hospitals have eliminated key services lines.
 Today, only 66 of Texas' 160 rural hospitals provide labor and delivery services.

 Protecting rural hospitals and their ability to provide access to quality care is critical now more than ever.

 Protecting quality health care in rural communities means: